A Persistence-Driven Edit Distance for Trees with Abstract Weights

-Relationships between posets and graphs have been extensively studied: for instance it is well-known that any poset can be represented with a directed acyclic graph (DAG) \citep{transitive_reduction}.
-Thus, it is no surprise that a common way to represent instances of $F:(P,\geq)\rightarrow \Sets$ is via some kind of graphs, like merge trees or Reeb graphs.
+Relations between posets and graphs have been extensively studied: for instance it is well-known that any poset can be represented with a directed acyclic graph (DAG) \citep{transitive_reduction}.
+Thus, it is no surprise that a common way to represent instances of $F:(P,\leq)\rightarrow \Sets$ is via some kind of graphs, like merge trees or Reeb graphs.